undergrad-partner-school

 Apart from its strong academics, the University of Dallas offers various extracurricular activities and organizations to foster personal and social development.
 Whether it's participating in one of the university's athletic teams, engaging in community service, or joining one of the many clubs and organizations, students have ample opportunities to explore their interests and build lifelong connections.
 Additionally, the beautiful campus and close proximity to the vibrant city of Dallas provide students with a well-rounded college experience.
 Overall, the University of Dallas offers a welcoming and intellectually stimulating environment for students seeking a quality education rooted in the Catholic tradition.

-Located in Irving, TX and set in a suburban environment, University of Dallas is a private university.
-Its campus is 215 acres in size.
+University of Dallas is a private university located in Irving, TX and set in a suburban environment.
 This school uses a semester-based calendar.
-It has an acceptance rate of 58%.
-The freshman retention rate at University of Dallas is 77% and the six-year graduation rate is 72%.
+It has an acceptance rate of 54%.
+The freshman retention rate at University of Dallas is 80% and the six-year graduation rate is 67%.

-For freshmen, the application deadline for this school is August 1.
-Here are some recent data on important things to consider about University of Dallas.
+The freshmen application deadline for this school is August 1.
+Here are some important information on important things to consider about University of Dallas.

 Quick Facts